Seagate/cortx/doc/community-build/ProvisionReleaseBuild.md

 21. #### Cluster Definition

     **Note:**
-     - This step is expected to take a longer time to complete
+     - This process takes some time to complete building the CORTX packages during command execution phase
      - Enter root password when prompted

     ```bash